BonsaiDen/Fomatto/README.md

         // ...
     };

-The format `:bonsai` will now be available to all formatters.
+The format `:bonsai` will now be available to all `format` functions.